akl5/PackTrack/app/src/pages/README.md

 4a_Writing_Review.py
 Page written in python that allows a student employee to write an objective review.

-1_About.py
+5_CoopManager_Dashboard.py
-Page written in python that gives a brief introduction of our app PackTrack
+Page written in python that displays the dashboard of a co-op manager.

 1_About.py
 Page written in python that gives a brief introduction of our app PackTrack